lzhice/windows-install-system/README.md

-# CSI
+# WIS
-CSI (Cross-platform Software Installer) is a professional open source software to create cross-platform installer.
+WIS (Windows Install System) is an open source system to create Windows installers.